Yahoo Answers child safety features

 - Limit Answers Network connections.
 As part of an online community, Answers users are able to “connect” to one another.
 Users are reminded that as they are networked within the Answers community, their contacts can view the questions they have asked or starred, and their answers.
 To restrict other people from connecting to your child’s activity on Answers, go to your child’s profile settings page.
 At “Sharing,” deselect the checkbox next to “Allow other Answers users to be my fan.”

 - Use an avatar.
-An avatar is a custom cartoon character used to represent your child’s online identity on Yahoo Answers.
+An avatar is a cartoon character used to represent your online identity on Yahoo Answers.
 Using an avatar is a safer alternative to posting a real, identifiable photo.
-Yahoo Avatars lets your child create a personalized character with any of dozens of hairstyles, clothing combinations, accessories, and backgrounds.
-Your child can use this avatar in many places on Yahoo instead of a real photo to avoid displaying what he or she actually looks like to strangers.
-You can choose to use an avatar on the Yahoo Answers’ profile settings page.
+You can choose to upload a generic avatar on the Yahoo Answers’ profile settings page.

 - Report abuse to Yahoo.
 You or your child can report any offensive content or inappropriate contact with other users by clicking the “Report Abuse” link under every question and answer in Yahoo Answers.